Confidence and Self-Esteem

 Confidence is having a belief in yourself, your abilities and personal strengths.
 The way you feel about your abilities can vary from one situation to another.
 Self-esteem refers to how you feel about yourself overall, how much positive regard or self love you have.

-Lacking confidence or self-esteem can affect your relationships, your work and your social life or it can prevent you from developing to your fullest potential.
+Lacking confidence and self-esteem can affect your relationships, your work and your social life or it can prevent you from developing to your fullest potential.
 Perhaps you avoid situations such as job interviews and exams or meeting a potential partner.
 If you lack confidence you may feel the need to apologise inappropriately or seek reassurance from others.
 You may only focus on perceived criticism and ignore praise.
 You may be a perfectionist.
 These behaviours can be debilitating and affect your enjoyment of life.

 How can hypnotherapy help you to become more confident?